oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/configuration-reference.md

                 transition_definition: connected_definition # A reference to Transition Definition configuration
                 schedule:
                     cron: '0 * * * *'                       # try to perform transition every hour
-                    filter: "e.expired = 1"                 # performing of transition by schedule will be executed only for entities with field `expired` = true
+                    filter: "e.expired = 1"                 # transition by schedule will be executed only for entities that have field `expired` = true
                 frontend_options:
                     icon: 'icon-ok'                         # add icon to transition button with class "icon-ok"
                     class: 'btn-primary'                    # add css class "btn-primary" to transition button